malliaris/SSNS/README.md

 * There doesn't seem to be a JavaScript equivalent of the Python plotting library [matplotlib](https://matplotlib.org/).
 Many web plotting packages focus on data exploration and novel visualization techniques, while we just needed something straightforward and lightweight.
 The [flot](https://www.flotcharts.org/) library proved to be a good option.
 It has very nice auto-scaling functionality.
 Its capabilities were supplemented by the HTML <samp>&lt;canvas&gt;</samp> element for heat maps.

 The current (finalized?) list of dependencies is [here](#external-libraries-dependencies).
-With the more difficult requirements met, it was easy to focus on the areas where HTML/CSS/js excels, namely: UI, icons, fonts, etc.  Having the **SSNS** code reside and run purely on the client-side
+With the more difficult requirements met, it was easy to focus on the areas where HTML/CSS/js excels, namely: UI, icons, fonts, etc.  Also, having the **SSNS** code reside and run purely on the client-side contributes to a positive user experience:

-* Controlling execution is easy: Load the app and feel free to leave it dormant in a browser tab &mdash; any generated data just sits there.
-Close the tab/window any time to kill the app, even if it is running.
+* Controlling execution is easy: the app can be loaded, used, and then left dormant in a browser tab &mdash; any generated data just sits there.
+Closing the tab/window at any time will close the app, even if it is running.

-* Browser developer tools both aid in development of the app and provide useful information when running it.
-Specifically, the JavaScript console will show "INFO: ..." messages (e.g., when switching system type), in addition to errors.
+* Browser developer tools are designed to assist app developers, but they can provide useful information to app users as well.
+Specifically, the JavaScript console will log an informational message, e.g., when switching system type.

-* The app source code is available both here on GitHub, but also by selecting "View Source" in the browser for quick reference.
+* The app source code is of course available on GitHub, but also viewable "under the hood" by selecting "View Source" in the browser.

 ## Input/Output